APF Electronics

-APF Electronics, Inc. was a publicly traded company in the United States dedicated to consumer electronics.
+APF Electronics Inc. was a publicly traded company in the United States dedicated to consumer electronics.
 The company's name comes from the initials of the two brothers who founded the company, Al & Phil Friedman.

 History

 The company was founded to import stereos from Japan to the U.S., specifically quadraphonic sets and 8-track player.
 They moved into calculators.

 APF had locations in Queens, NY where they were headquartered, and in Hong Kong, where they owned a factory.
 In all, APF employed 300 people.

 Products

 APF marketed calculators in the early 1970s.
 Models such as the Mark III and Mark V had LED displays and used C batteries.

 APF TV Fun was a series of classic first generation video game consoles.
-It is one of the first system based on the common AY-3-8500 chipset from General Instruments.
+It is one of the first system based on the common AY-3-8500 chipset from General Instrument.
 There are TV Fun Model 401A and TV Fun Sportsarama.
 The series was first available in 1976.